Lamar Jackson Scooters Around Morgan State, Apprentices At Chick-fil-A

 BALTIMORE (WJZ) — Morgan State University students got a big surprise on campus Friday.
-Ravens star quarterback Lamar Jackson roamed the North Baltimore school unannounced, canoodling with fans and serving up dinner.
+Ravens star quarterback Lamar Jackson roamed the North Baltimore institution unannounced, canoodling with fans and serving up dinner.

 According to one account, Jackson was riding a motorized scooter around campus.
 (Please be careful, Lamar.)